rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=LDqv61wmIvw#t=229

+Wasted potential: it was tested with a glitched Shield what happens if you get on top of the higher walkway early (where you normally come from in Chapter 12).
+It has collision but no camera angles, and it seems to lead nowhere.

 Other: you get a small camera glitch if you activate the snaketrain prompt with Kratos facing away from it or doing actions like sprinting.